SixdegreeLab/MasteringChainAnalytics/en/ch11/ch11-useful-queries-part3.md

 - [https://dune.com/queries/781862](https://dune.com/queries/781862)
 - [https://dune.com/queries/1650640](https://dune.com/queries/1650640)

-Due to the limitations mentioned earlier, the execution may not succeed when there are too many rows, and you need to duplicate the same CTE code for every query, which is relatively inconvenient.
+Due to the limitations mentioned earlier, the execution may not succeed when there are too many rows.
+You will need to duplicate the same CTE code for every query, which is relatively inconvenient.
 For large amounts of data, multiple times, long-term use, etc., you should still consider generating the spells table by submitting spellbook PR.

 ## Decode data from the logs

 Earlier in calculating the price of ERC20 tokens, we saw an example of calculating the price from logs.
 Let's look at another example where we need to decode data directly from logs.
 When the smart contract is not decoded by Dune, or the decode table for the corresponding event is not generated because the ABI data used during decoding is incomplete, we may need to decode the query data directly from the logs.
 Taking the Lens protocol as an example, we found that in the Lens smart contract source code ([Lens Core](https://github.com/lens-protocol/core)), almost every operation has generated event logs.
 However, there are only a few event-related tables in Dune's decoded data.
 Further investigation revealed that the ABI used during decoding was missing the definition of these events.
 Although we can regenerate or get the Lens team to get the full ABI and submit it to Dune to parse again, the main point here is how to extract data from the undecoded logs.

-In the Lens smart contract source code, we see the `FollowNFTTransferred` event definition, [code] link (https://github.com/lens-protocol/core/blob/main/contracts/libraries/Events.sol#L347).
+In the Lens smart contract source code, we see the `FollowNFTTransferred` event definition, [code link](https://github.com/lens-protocol/core/blob/main/contracts/libraries/Events.sol#L347).
 There is also a `Followed` event in the code, but decoding is complicated by the array argument, so we'll use the previous event as an example.
 From the event name, we can infer that when a user follows a Lens Profile, a FollowNFT will be generated and transferred to the follower's address.
-So we can find a transaction record of interest, let's look at the logs inside, example transaction:[https://polygonscan.com/tx/0x30311c3eb32300c8e7e173c20a6d9c279c99d19334be8684038757e92545f8cf](https://polygonscan.com/tx/0x30311c3eb32300c8e7e173c20a6d9c279c99d19334be8684038757e92545f8cf)。opening the transaction Logs page in our browser and switch to the "Logs" TAB, we can see that there are four event logs in total.
-For some events, the blockchain browser can display the original event name.
+We can  then find a transaction record of interest.
+Let's look at the logs inside for the following transaction:[https://polygonscan.com/tx/0x30311c3eb32300c8e7e173c20a6d9c279c99d19334be8684038757e92545f8cf](https://polygonscan.com/tx/0x30311c3eb32300c8e7e173c20a6d9c279c99d19334be8684038757e92545f8cf).
+The transaction Logs page in our browser and switch to the "Logs" TAB, so we can see that there are four event logs in total.
+In certain instances, the blockchain browser can display the original event name.
 The Lens transaction we're looking at doesn't show the original name, so how do we know which one corresponds to the `FollowNFTTransferred` event log?
 Here we can use third-party tools to compare by generating the keccak256 hash of the event definition.
-[Keccak - 256] (https://emn178.github.io/online-tools/keccak_256.html) this page can generate online Keccak - 256 hash value.
+[Keccak - 256](https://emn178.github.io/online-tools/keccak_256.html) this page can generate online Keccak - 256 hash value.
 Let's clean up the definition of the `FollowNFTTransferred` event in the source code to a minified mode (remove parameter names, remove Spaces), Get ` FollowNFTTransferred (uint256 uint256, address, the address, uint256) `, then paste it to Keccak - 256 tool page, The generated hash value for ` 4996ad2257e7db44908136c43128cc10ca988096f67dc6bb0bcee11d151368fb `.
 (The latest Dune parse table already has the full event table for the Lens project, here is just for example purposes)

 ![image_08.png](img/image_08.png)